leostratus/scotlandjs-2014/README.md

 [definitely need some clipart of money bags with dollar signs on them, omg]

 I'm here today because I've made it easy for you.
 It's the least I could do after spreading such egregarious misinformation.
-I've figured out the easiest ways to find imposters in our field to make it easy for you to make money with wasting time on these codeless cretins.
+I've figured out the easiest ways to find imposters in our field to make it easy for you to make money without wasting time on these codeless cretins.
 Although designers are the real culprits to watch out for, I've also spotted some other imposters along the way that we'll discuss as the need arises.

 They Make Things Look Good
 --------------------------

 The first clue that lets you know that you're dealing with someone who has design skills is that they make things look appealing to others.
-What we know from marketing psychology though, it that things don't need to look good in order for users to click on things and paticipate in the web economy.
+What we know from marketing psychology though, that things don't need to look good in order for users to click on things and paticipate in the web economy.

 [Show some really ugly sales funnel sites, the kinds used to sell 'self help ebooks']